Canubix/cx-kb/README.md

 # Openbox Keybinds Extractor

-program designed to extract and display a list of keybindings from the Openbox configuration file (`rc.xml`).
+Program designed to extract and display a list of keybindings from the Openbox configuration file (`rc.xml`).
 The program allows you to:

 1. **Extract Keybindings:**
    - Assigned to execute commands (`Execute`).